skiffer/hydra-docgpt.ai/docs/gpt-for-sheets-set-up-openai-api-keys.md

 ![refresh-account.png]({{ site.baseurl }}/images/refresh-account.png){: width="300"}

+### RECOMMENDATION:
-### RECOMMENDATION: The best way to ensure optimal performance with Google Add-Ons is by using the Google Chrome browser.
-This helps bypass any potential issues that may arise from compatibility with other browsers.
+- Optimal performance with Google Add-Ons is by using the Google Chrome browser.
+- If you use multiple accounts in the same Google Chrome Profile, please create a separated Google Chrome Profile for this account.
+(Google sometime unstable with multi-accounts cookies)
+- If you use company email - sometime company emails have restrictions with installation add-ons.
+It could require asking admin of the company email to configure for allowing installation add-ons or USE a PERSONAL ACCOUNT. (if needed to move subscription, please write to support chat or email — yaroslav91@gmail.com)

 ### Create an OpenAI API key